 I threw some birdseed on the roof and the ducks stopped arguing to eat.
 "Why don't you take turns being the leader?"
 I suggested.
 The ducks liked my idea and quacked their thanks.

-I found some spiderlings in the blueberry bush.
-They were swinging from branch to branch on spider silk, seeing how many water drops they could crash into.
+I found some spiderlings by the blueberry bush.
+They were swinging from branch to branch on spider silk, seeing how many water drops they could hit.
 Their mother scurried out from the middle of the bush and scolded them.
 "You're soaking wet!" she said.
 "It will serve you right if you all catch a cold."
-Then she ran around gathering them up and chased them back into the bush.
+She ran around to gather the spiderlings up and then chased them back into the bush.